 If the non-dependant is out of work and on benefits you should select one of the first three categories

-if the non-dependant works less then 16 hours then you should select "non-dependants aged 18 or over and on other benefits (e.g. Incapacity Benefit, contributory ESA), or working less than 16 hours per week, or working 16+ hours and gross income under under £122 a week (£124 from April 2013)"
+if the non-dependant works less then 16 hours then you should select "non-dependants aged 18 or over and on other benefits (e.g. State Retirement Pension, contributory ESA), or working less than 16 hours per week, or working 16+ hours and gross income under under £128 a week

 if the non-dependant works more than 16 hours then you should calculate their gross income and select the appropriate band.
 For non-dependant deductions gross income includes the gross (before tax and National Insurance) amount the non-dependant earns each week, plus any other income including tax credits and benefit income (except income from Attendance Allowance or Disability Living Allowance).